Signs & Symptoms Of Nursing Home Neglect & Abuse

 - Reluctance to speak in staff member’s presence

-Please contact O’Brien Batten & Kirtley, PLLC, if you’ve seen signs of abuse in a Lexington, KY area nursing home.
+Please contact O’Brien Batten & Kirtley, PLLC, if you’ve seen signs of abuse in a Lexington, Kentucky-area nursing home.
 During a free initial consultation, we can discuss your options for protecting your loved one and obtaining compensation for any injuries he or she has sustained.